-As elder care lawyer in Calabasas and Beverly Hills, we work with families to prepare for any number of situations in the estate planning process.
+As an elder care lawyer in Woodland Hills and Beverly Hills, I work with families to prepare for any number of situations in the estate planning process.
 One circumstance which is especially relevant to elder care law is dementia.
 After all, Alzheimer’s and other forms of dementia are almost exclusively conditions which appear or worsen with age.

 Along with the emotional turmoil on the patient and family members, dementia also takes quite a financial toll.
 Alzheimer’s and related illnesses are typically degenerative, progressing slowly over time, while requiring considerable medical and personal care.
 Elder care lawyers such as myself have experience helping clients create plans which provide for both the medical and the quality-of-life aspects of these expenses.